weaviate/weaviate-io/developers/weaviate/model-providers/kubeai/embeddings.md

 </details>

+### Vectorizer parameters

+- `model`: The KubeAI model name.
+- `dimensions`: The number of dimensions for the model.
+- `baseURL`: The OpenAI-style endpoint provided by KubeAI.
+    - In most cases the `baseURL` is `http://kubeai/openai`.
+Unless you have Weaviate deployed in a different cluster or namespace.

 ## Data import

 After configuring the vectorizer, [import data](../../manage-data/import.mdx) into Weaviate.
 Weaviate generates embeddings for text objects using the specified model.